RISCVtestbed/riscvtestbed.github.io/_community/workshops/hpcasia25-workshop.md

 * **Workshop:** 8:30 a.m. to noon on February 19th

 ## Workshop details
-Co-located with HPC Asia, this workshop will run between 8:30 a.m. and noon on February 19th in Hsinchu, Taiwan
+Co-located with <a href="https://event1.nchc.org.tw/hpcasia2025/index.html">HPC Asia 2025</a>, this workshop will run between 8:30 a.m. and noon on February 19th in Hsinchu, Taiwan

 ## Workshop scope
 The goal of this workshop is to continue building the community of RISC-V in HPC, sharing the benefits of this technology with domain scientists, tool developers, and supercomputer operators.
 RISC-V is an open standard Instruction Set Architecture (ISA) which enables the royalty free development of CPUs and a common software ecosystem to be shared across them.
 Following this community driven ISA standard, a very diverse set of CPUs have been, and continue to be, developed which are suited to a range of workloads.
 Whilst RISC-V has become very popular already in some fields, and in 2022 the ten billionth RISC-V core was shipped, to date it has yet to gain traction in HPC.